惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Preparing for the vital but complex era of AI

-During the opening keynote at last week's Red Hat Summit, Red Hat President and CEO Matt Hicks said, "The new-initiative pressure, the organizational friction, the legacy constraints all happening at once … that combination is the villain in the room."
+During the opening keynote at this month's Red Hat Summit, Red Hat President and CEO Matt Hicks said, "The new-initiative pressure, the organizational friction, the legacy constraints all happening at once … that combination is the villain in the room."

 Nearly every business leader accepts that success in AI is vital to the survival of their business.
 According to our Omdia research, 84% of organizations agree that AI is critical to their organization's future strategy.